ESG Disclosure Risk & Governance Review

 What you receive

-The output is intended for internal management and governance use.
+This output is for internal management and governance use.
 It is not an assurance opinion, certification, validation statement or external approval.
+Management remains responsible for final disclosure decisions.

 How this service is different